 7. Seasonal items you “might” wear again

-Something you “might” wear again is not a good enough reason to keep them in your closet.
+Something you “might” wear again is not a good enough reason to keep it in your closet.
 The season has passed on these seasonal items and so has their time in your closet.
 This includes jewelry, purses, belts, etc. Everything must go.
 Otherwise, you will be temped to wear it and look dated.
-A good place for items like this is Poshmark.
-Have you checked out my account?
-Follow me on Poshmark and you might find a good steal!

 1. Group similar items together

 When organizing, it helps to put all of your tops together, bottoms together, accessories together, etc. I would take it a step further and put similar tops together, like putting your casual tees in one spot and your jeans in one location.
 This makes it much easier to choose your outfit based on occasion.

 Take step 1 another step further and color coordinate you pieces.
 Again, this helps to quickly assess your closet and find all of your items easily.
 I love having all of my white tees together as well as my white button down shirts.

 Gather garment bins, hangers, jewelry cases, all of it!
 The more you can consolidate everything in a neat and orderly fashion, the better.
 I love having an acrylic jewelry case because I can see all of my jewelry choices.
 I have a bracelet stand, a necklace stand and a jewelry drawer.
 Also, I think having the same hangers for all of your clothes makes your closet look cleaner and more organized.
 I use these hangers.
 Storage TIP: I store all of my travel sunscreen in a plastic bag and keep it inside a straw bag.
 That way I won’t forget it when I start packing for a beach trip.